quantavil/obsidian/Testing/2 - Software Test Life Cycle.md

 A requirement specification is testable if and only if there exists some finite cost-effective process with which a tester can check that the software product meets that requirement.

+## Testing Planning and design

+Once the requirements are finalized, the testing team enters the test planning and design phase where it needs to plan System Testing(ST) activities in such a way so that the quality objectives of the software are accomplished by

+-   Ensuring optimum test coverage

+-   Using available resources

+-   Staying within the specified timelines

+-   Keeping the predictable risks under control